Driver license requirement for taxpayers

 Sign up to receive Tax Tips for Individuals.

-Beginning in 2016, if you use software to prepare your (and your spouse’s, if applicable) personal income tax return, New York State requires you to include your driver license or non-driver ID information on the return.
+If you use software to prepare your (and your spouse’s, if applicable) personal income tax return, New York State requires you to include your driver license or non-driver ID information on the return.
 This applies to both you and your spouse.
 You must enter the information each tax year as New York State does not allow the retention of driver license information by tax preparation software.

 You must provide the following information from your (and your spouse’s, if applicable) driver license or non-driver ID: